VictorBoutin/CHAMP/README.md

 pip3 install torchvision
 ```

-## Installation
+## Developper's installation

-To Install the CHAMP library, only move where the setup.py is and type :
+To install the CHAMP library, only move where the setup.py is and type :

 ```
 pip3 install -e .